ayela-emmanuel/Ayela-PHP-ORM/README.md

 ## Installation

-1. Clone the repository or download the source code or us composer:
+1. Clone the repository or download the source code or use composer:
 ```
    composer require ayela-emmanuel/ayela-orm
 ```